awwx/meteor-wiki/Getting-Started-with-Auth.md

 [Server] `Accounts.emailTemplates` - An object that can be modified to customize the emails that are sent.

 #### Low-level API
 If you're not using `accounts-ui` or `accounts-ui-unstyled`, use these functions to implement your own login flow.
-You'll also have to handle the special URLs sent in emails by showing dialogs for email validation, reset password and account enrollment.
+You'll also have to handle the special URLs sent in emails by showing dialogs for email confirmation, reset password and account enrollment.
 You can also use `accounts-ui` without `{{> loginButtons}}` if you just want to get the dialogs.

 - [Client] `Meteor.loginWithFacebook(callback)`
 - [Client] `Meteor.loginWithGoogle(callback)`